yogeshhk/Sarvadnya/README.md

 	- Linguistic features: POS/NER tags, Topic Models, etc
 	- Domain Knowledge: Ontologies, dictionaries
 - All thru configurations
-- Able to fire queries to find relations, paths between concepts, subgraphs, similarity, anomaly detection, etc.
+- Able to fire queries to find relations, paths between concepts, sub-graphs, similarity, anomaly detection, etc.
 - LangChain based chatbot as front end or it can be graph visualization tool for RnD kind of queries

 ## Approaches